the-zphr/Better-Rivals-Text/README.md

 <sup>Created by [Zephyr](https://www.youtube.com/channel/UClBKsNkyF5kMl-6-Iv6QFtg), the Leader of Heated</sup>

 ## What does it change?
 This mod **overhauls the game's text** in a rather entertaining way.
-It also **references** some of this game's **commonly known issues and problems**.
+It also **mentions** some of this game's **commonly known issues and problems**.

 ## How can I contribute to it?
 You can **report spelling errors**, **suggest per-line changes** or **translate the mod to other languages**.
+> [!NOTE]
-(NOTE: the mod currently only works with the english language of the game)
+> This mod currently only works with the english language, so make sure your **in-game language is set properly.**

 ## How can I report spelling errors?
 To do that, create an [Issue](https://github.com/the-zphr/Better-Rivals-Text/issues) and provide required information.

 ## How can I suggest per-line changes/translate it?
-Follow the guide below; there is also a [video](https://youtu.be/bO7HPa57f_E) that explains it visually: <sub>that link is a joke, but it explains how to use github</sub>
+Follow the guide below; there is also a [video](https://youtu.be/bO7HPa57f_E) that explains it visually. <br>
+<sub>that link is a joke, but it explains how to use github (editor's note: no it doesn't unless you can read in 480p)</sub>

 # Contributing

 Prerequisites:
-- Frosty Editor (or any software capable of editing .CSV files, such as [VS Code](https://code.visualstudio.com/download); Frosty Editor is highly recommended because you can launch the game directly with the mod injected and it makes editing easier)
+- Frosty Editor (or any software capable of editing .CSV files, such as [VS Code](https://code.visualstudio.com/download); Frosty Editor is highly recommended because you can launch the game directly with the mod injected and it makes editing easier by showing you which lines are/aren't modified).
-- Frosty Mod Manager (optional; use it if you want to use your submission with other mods)
+- Frosty Mod Manager (optional; use it if you want to use your submission with other mods).
 > [!NOTE]
-> both can be found [here](https://github.com/CadeEvs/FrostyToolsuite/releases)
+> Frosty's tools can be found [here](https://github.com/CadeEvs/FrostyToolsuite/releases).

 <details>
   <summary>Step 1 (choosing)</summary>